Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 Darwin's extreme seasonality — 1,800mm wet, near-zero dry — creates unique solar panel cleaning requirements.
 Here's the NT-specific schedule, pricing, and what to watch for.

 Darwin receives more solar energy per square metre than almost any other city in Australia — and almost anywhere else in the world.
-A well-maintained 6.6 kW system in Darwin generates approximately 35–40% more electricity annually than the same system in Melbourne, purely because of solar irradiance.
-That exceptional solar resource makes keeping those panels clean one of the highest-return maintenance activities available to any Darwin homeowner.
+A well-maintained 6.6 kW system in Darwin generates approximately 35–40% more electricity annually than the same system in Melbourne.
+This exceptional solar resource makes solar panel cleaning in Darwin one of the highest-return maintenance activities available to any Darwin homeowner.

-But Darwin’s extreme seasonal climate — tropical monsoon with a long dry season — creates maintenance requirements that are completely different from southern cities.
+But Darwin’s extreme seasonal climate creates unique challenges.
+The tropical monsoon delivers massive rainfall, followed by a long, bone-dry season.
+These conditions create solar panel cleaning requirements that are completely different from southern cities.
 This guide is specifically for Darwin and Top End NT solar owners.

 Darwin’s Solar Profile: Why Maintenance Matters More Here